liuminhaw/wrenderer/integrations/CloudFront/README.md

    - Publish new version of origin request lambda function for using in CloudFront

-1. Set view request and origin request lambda function ARN in CloudFront behaviors in which needed to perform the bot detection and rendering.
+1. Configure the CloudFront behaviors with the ARNs for the view request and origin request Lambda function versions, along with the cache policy and origin request policy created by the CloudFormation template, which are required for bot detection and rendering.